slash1div/digispark-bsod/README.md

 Tools >Board "somethinghere">Digistump AVR Boards>Digispark (Default - 16.5mhz)

 ## Uploading Code:
-Paste in something like the RickRoll from the repo into the Arduino code editor.
+Paste in the code from main.ino from the repo into the Arduino code editor.

 Hit the upload (->) button on the top.